PaulZC/Iridium_9603N_Solar_Beacon/LEARN.md

 The Iridium 9603N Solar Beacon is a miniature version of the [Iridium_9603_Beacon](https://github.com/PaulZC/Iridium_9603_Beacon).
-It can be powered by two [PowerFilm Solar MPT3.6-150 solar panels](https://www.powerfilmsolar.com/custom-solutions/electronic-component-solar-panels/electronic-component-solar-panels-product-page/mpt3-6-150) but can also be powered via USB becoming an extremely small Iridium dongle which you can use to track other beacons without an Internet connection.
+It can be powered by two [PowerFilm Solar MPT3.6-150 solar panels](https://www.powerfilmsolar.com/custom-solutions/electronic-component-solar-panels/electronic-component-solar-panels-product-page/mpt3-6-150) but can also be powered via USB becoming an extremely small Iridium Beacon Base which you can use to track other beacons without an Internet connection.

 ![Iridium_9603N_Solar_Beacon_5](https://github.com/PaulZC/Iridium_9603N_Solar_Beacon/blob/master/img/Iridium_9603N_Solar_Beacon_5.JPG)